SoftTissueBiomechanicsLab/isofin/README.md

         end
 end
 ```
 After creating the Segment and Junction variables with the proper format, you may proceed to use your own networks in our pipeline.
-Here, we must note that our code is suitable for unit cube domains only, but this can easily be modified in the C++ function, "ReadInputFile.cpp".
+Here, we must note that our code is suitable for unit cube domains only, but this can easily be modified in the C++ function, "RN_3D_BC_SimpleShear.cpp".
 You will have to recompile the C++ code if you do this though.
 Future updates will make it so the domain is automatically determined, rather than built into the code.

 2. If you are using a straight fiber network, proceed to the next step.
 If you wish to use an undulated fiber network, you will need to use “Undulating_Networks.m”.
 Here, you may adjust the period to modify the undulations of the network.
 Be sure to properly set num_fibers and Case to match the network you want to add undulations to.